 Who Can Women Turn to for Help?

 For women balancing careers and families, the COVID-19 pandemic has piled additional burdens onto plates that were already full.
-No matter how you ultimately navigate these challenges, taking stock of all your options, involving your partner and your financial adviser in planning, and making decisions that are rooted in your long-term goals can help ensure the best possible outcomes for you and your family.
+No matter how you ultimately navigate these challenges, taking stock of all your options, involving your partner and your financial advisor in planning, and making decisions that are rooted in your long-term goals can help ensure the best possible outcomes for you and your family.